 If you are out growing your computer, don't dispose of it yet.
 Donate your old computers to charity.
 The computer may not be powerful enough for you anymore but it may be enough for a young child.

 Be sure to wipe any personal information from your old computer before donating or recycling it.
 Deleted files can still be recovered.
-Contact us and have Meridian Outpost sanitize your hard drive.

-- e-Mail, Fax & Telecommute
+- Email, Fax & Telecommute